CuriousnTT/FlowScript/README.md

-# FlowScript ***#WIP***
+# ViScript ***#WIP***
-The programming language designed for reactive *flow*!
+The programming language designed for reactivity!
+[Viscosity](https://en.wikipedia.org/wiki/Viscosity) describes how easily a fluid changes shape.
+The less viscous a fluid is, the more easily it changes.
+ViScript is almost TypeScript, but it is "liquid" and allows you to dial down the viscosity as much as you like!
+A word of caution: The more easily it changes, the more easily it gets out of hand.
+Hence, Wikipedia describes viscosity as "resistance to deformation". **When you make "liquid" code, you *must* consider viscosity!**
-FlowScript will be built from scratch to resemble TypeScript, and aims to require minimal changes to a TypeScript file in order to run it as FlowScript.
+ViScript aims to resemble TypeScript, to require minimal changes to a TypeScript file in order to run it as ViScript.
 If it isn't specified, it should be just like in TypeScript!
+You write ViScript in .vs files.

 ## Reactivity
 ### No need for refs, useState or effects wrappers!